lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-02-28-Gowers_bijection_example.md

 Alex Kontorovich re-tweeted that post accompanied by a Lean proof detailing Gowers' argument.
 I took a look, and lo and behold!
 Isabelle can prove it with a single sledgehammer call.
 That one line proof isn't necessarily the best proof, however.
-Remember, we want proofs that are easy to read and easy to maintain.
+Remember, we want proofs that are easy to read and maintain.
 And Terrence Tao published a small example on Mastodon; let's look at that one too.

 ### Gowers' original tweet